 A brain tumour is a growth or a mass of abnormal cells in your brain or close to your brain.
 It can be cancerous (malignant) or non-cancerous (benign).
 It is categorized into two types namely, primary and secondary tumours.
 The primary tumour originates in your brain, and the secondary tumour occurs when the cancer cells from another organ such as breast or lungs spread to your brain.

 Tumours usually occur due to mutations in the cell DNA.
 Consequently, the cells grow, divide rapidly, and produce an abnormal mass called the tumour.
 However, we do not know the exact cause for these mutations.
 Doctors have identified certain risk factors for a brain tumour.
 They include:

 People of any age can have a chance to develop a brain tumour, but it is more common in children and older adults.
 The risk also increases with advancing age.

 In general, men are more prone to develop cancer compared to women.
 But some specific cancers like meningioma is common in women.

 Only about 5 to 10 % of cancers are genetically inherited.
 If any of your family members have rare syndromes like Li-Fraumeni syndrome or Turcot syndrome, then you may be at a higher risk of getting a brain tumour.

 Exposure to radiations in the form of CT scans or X-rays of the head may be one of the causes of tumours.

-If you have undergone radiation therapy in the past for cancers such as leukemia, then you are at a risk of developing a brain tumour.
-Mainly, if you have had radiotherapy for the head during childhood, then you have a slightly higher chance of developing a brain cancer.
+If you have undergone radiation therapy in the past for cancers such as leukaemia, then you are at risk of developing a brain tumour.
+Mainly, if you have had radiotherapy for the head during childhood, then you have a slightly higher chance of developing brain cancer.

-Exposure to electromagnetic fields such as the energy from the cell phones or the power lines also increases the risk of a brain tumour.
-For this reason, the World Health Organization (WHO) promoted the use of hand-free headsets.
+Exposure to electromagnetic fields such as the energy from cell phones or power lines also increases the risk of a brain tumour.
+For this reason, the World Health Organization (WHO) promoted the use of hands-free headsets.